QAPSocial Emotional Learning

 GOAL: POSITIVE STRUCTURED ENVIRONMENT FOR HOMEWORK SUPPORTSocial emotional learning (SEL) skills are key attitudes and mindsets that position staff and students for success.
 SFUSD utilizes a framework of 4 core skill areas that can be integrated into ExCEL program design, infused into staff development, and modeled in daily interactions with students.

 ExCEL programs are already well-positioned to succeed at SEL integration, with their commitment to youth development, and to the ongoing reflection and growth that is inherent in the QAP process.
 We hope that SEL becomes a useful and inspiring lens through which to view your program, one that leads to life-changing experiences for youth and staff in your programs.

-Self-management, which is also referred to as “self-control” or “self-regulation,” is the ability to regulate one’s emotions, thoughts, and behaviors effectively in different situations.
-This includes managing stress, delaying gratification, motivating oneself, and setting and working toward personal and academic goals.
-Students with strong self-management skills arrive to class prepared, pay attention, follow directions, allow others to speak without interruption, and work independently with focus.
-(Transforming Education)
+Self-Management refers to a student’s ability to regulate emotions, thoughts, and behaviors effectively in different situations.
+This includes managing stress, delaying gratification, motivating oneself, and setting and working towards personal and academic goals.
+Students with strong self-management skills are attentive and can work independently with focus.

 Students with strong self-efficacy have confidence in their ability to succeed and to exert control over their own motivation, behavior, and environment.
 Self-efficacy is the belief in one’s own ability to succeed in achieving an outcome or reaching a goal, and